abdelrahmanaltawil/publications-implementation/Dependency Structure of Rainfall Events in Runoff Modeling Using Copulas/README.md

 If you use this code, please cite:

 > Hassini, S., & Guo, Y. (2022).
-Dependency Structure of Rainfall Events in Runoff Modeling Using Copulas. *Journal of Hydrologic Engineering*.
+Analytical Derivation of Urban Runoff-Volume Frequency Models.
+Journal of Sustainable Water in the Built Environment, 8(1), 04021022. https://doi.org/10.1061/JSWBAY.0000968

 ---